This is a sub-page of Pikmin.

 The options with "filter" in their name don't do anything.
 PikiGame starts the main game, but if you choose it while it's already running, it crashes.

 TexConv opens up a model viewer, with no known controls.
-This model viewer has a menu with 2 options, "File" and "View".
+This model viewer has a menu with two options, "File" and "View".
 View doesn't do anything, and as for File, you can either open a TGA texture with it or exit.
 If you give it a TGA, nothing happens.
 The window itself has the framerate at the bottom, and "currModel = noneSelected!" at the top.
 For some reason, opening this also enables the "timers" chart on the game window, same as if you had pressed F2.
 Using AtxServers 'Node Preview' section, you can load models, create bundles and export models.
 Controls are: